If you’ve always been recruited, or jobs just “found” you in the past, you might find things have changed.

 If you’re not sure why the phone fails to ring or recruiters seem to ignore your queries, spend time asking valued colleagues for feedback, or searching LinkedIn to gauge your ROI against the competition.

 You might uncover alternatives to the roles you planned to pursue, or a slightly different industry in which to concentrate your efforts.

 Continue to spread the word about your expertise through social media and by making high-value contacts, rather than limiting your activity to job posting responses.

 In summary, it’s not your father’s job search anymore.

 Your digital identity, reputation, adaptability, and networking efforts – not to mention your executive resume – have all taken on considerably more weight in the past few years.
 You’ll get better results by adapting your executive job search tactics accordingly.

 Need a competitive edge in your job search?
 As an award-winning executive resume writer, I create branded, powerful resumes and LinkedIn Profiles that position you as the #1 candidate.

-My clients win interviews and top C-suite, EVP, VP, and Director positions at Fortune 500 firms, niche companies, start-ups, and emerging industry leaders, using powerhouse documents and executive job search techniques tailored to today’s job market.
+My clients win interviews and top C-suite, EVP, VP, and Director positions at Fortune 500 firms, niche companies, start-ups, and emerging industry leaders, enjoying the competitive advantage of powerhouse documents and executive job search techniques tailored to today’s job market.

 Get in touch with me to experience the outstanding results I can bring to your transition.